 In the picture, Romeo Bongiovi wore a Nirvana T-shirt, a blue face mask and brown jeans.

-As the youngest of the Bongiovi clan, Romeo Bongiovi will be the last one in his family to graduate from high school.
-As they wait for that day, Bon Jovi and Hurley told People in an October 2020 interview that they were “definitely looking forward” to being empty nesters.
+As the youngest of the Bongiovi clan, Romeo Bongiovi is the last one in his family to graduate from high school.
+Bon Jovi and Hurley told People in an October 2020 interview that they were “definitely looking forward” to being empty nesters.

-“Just not being stuck to a schedule and being able to travel," Hurley said.
+“Just not being stuck to a schedule and being able to travel (will be nice)," Hurley said.
 "But we like to see our kids.
 It’s not like we’re going to disappear.”